 The Yamaha YZF R1 was about as close to a racer as a road-bike gets.
 Everything about it screamed speed.
 Its fairing parted air like a shark shifts water.
 Its tail-piece was sharp enough to shave with.
 In terms of its tech-spec, the R1 tasted number-crunching good!
 A power output of 160bhp.
 A dry weight of 389lb.
 A top speed of 170mph.
 Satisfying stats, to be sure!

 But, the R1 was not just quick and aerodynamic – it was agile as an acrobat.
-Indeed, so \’flickable\’ was it, that it was almost so to a fault.
-The R1 could made corners a bit too tempting!
+Indeed, so flickable was it, that it was almost to a fault.
+Especially for younger riders, the R1 could made corners a bit too tempting!
 Short and slim, its wheelbase was minimal.
 All the better for flying through bends.
 Engine-wise, there were 5 valves per cylinder.
 20 minuscule parts – doing a mechanised dance of staggering precision.
 Cycle parts were state of the art.
 Suspension and brakes were razor-responsive.
 In every department, the R1 excelled.
 As you would expect, it sold in shedloads!